Expert Analysis and Planning Support for Improved Plant Safety and Preparedness

-IEM’s expertise in nuclear safety and nuclear security can help ensure that the 21st century’s nuclear renaissance unfolds in a safe and sustainable manner.
+IEM’s expertise in nuclear safety and security can help ensure that the 21st century’s nuclear renaissance unfolds in a safe and sustainable manner.
 We support federal, state, and local government agencies, licensees, and the Nuclear Energy Institute (NEI) in improving preparedness for radiological emergencies, developing and exercising programs and policies to best protect communities while ensuring safe and secure operations.
 IEM works with licensees to develop their operational and new plant licensing [Early Site Permits (ESP) and Combined Operating License Applications (COLA)].
-We are an active member of the Nuclear Energy Institute, the industry’s policy organization, supporting analysis of the proposed Nuclear Regulatory Commission (NRC) rule-makings and ready to assist in navigating and complying with the new regulations.
+We are an active member of the Nuclear Energy Institute—the industry’s policy organization, supporting analyses of proposed Nuclear Regulatory Commission (NRC) rule-makings and ready to assist in navigating and complying with new regulations.

-IEM has more than two decades of experience helping government, industry, and the public ensure protection from both man-made and natural hazards.
-We have supported FEMA’s Technological Hazards Division since 1993 and partnered with Department of Homeland Security’s Chemical and Nuclear Preparedness and Protection Division to evaluate emergency preparedness capabilities for critical infrastructure.
-For over 10 years, IEM has provided emergency preparedness support for domestic and international nuclear licensees, including five of the largest US nuclear power companies, which together manage over 25% of the operating nuclear power plants.
+IEM has more than three decades of experience helping government, industry, and the public ensure protection from both human-caused and natural hazards.
+We have supported FEMA’s Technological Hazards Division since 1993 and partnered with the Department of Homeland Security’s Chemical and Nuclear Preparedness and Protection Division to evaluate emergency preparedness capabilities for critical infrastructure.
+For over 10 years, IEM has provided emergency preparedness support for domestic and international nuclear licensees, including five of the largest U.S. nuclear power companies, which together manage over 25 percent of the operating nuclear power plants.

-Radiological Emergency Preparedness – IEM provides support in all the areas needed to ensure that a nuclear facility is prepared for an emergency, including emergency plan development, Evacuation Time Estimate studies, public outreach, coordination with and readiness assessments of offsite response organizations, and planning for hostile action based events.
+Radiological Emergency Preparedness – IEM provides support in all areas that ensure that a nuclear facility is prepared for an emergency, including emergency plan development, Evacuation Time Estimate studies, public outreach, coordination with and readiness assessments of off-site response organizations, and planning for hostile action-based events.

 Training and Exercises – IEM’s HSEEP-compliant services include exercise program development, exercise evaluation, exercise scenario development (using multimedia tools that include 3-D models), tabletop and full-scale exercises, hostile action-based drills, NIMS/ICS training, customized training program development, and train-the-trainer programs.